dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 $ mkdir js
 ```

 For starters I have downloaded vue 2.6.10 from the [installation](https://vuejs.org/v2/guide/installation.html) page at the vue.js website and placed it in a vuejs\/2.6.10 path in the js folder of my public folder.
 This way as my collection of examples grow I can potentially place other versions in the vuejs folder, and also have both development and production files for each version as well.
+This is also a pattern that I like to follow with any other additional frameworks that I might add into the mix at a later point.

 ```
 $ cd js